-1. This year marks the 50th anniversary of the Fair Housing Act ("FHA"), a statute intended to end discrimination in housing markets throughout the United States.
-For decades, the FHA has prohibited both publishers and advertisers from "targeting" ads based on sex, family status, disability, national origin, and other protected characteristics.

-2. Given this milestone, it is all the more egregious and shocking that Defendant Facebook continues to enable landlords and real estate brokers to bar families with children, women, and others from receiving rental and sales ads for housing.
-Facebook has created a prepopulated list of demographics, behaviors, and interests that makes it possible for housing advertisers to exclude certain home seekers from ever seeing their ads.
-Facebook's conduct is illegal under the FHA.

-3. Housing advertising has of course changed in the last fifty years, moving beyond billboards, "for rent" signs, and classifieds in the newspaper, to online advertising.
-Facebook's ability to customize an online audience for advertisements based on its vast trove of user data has made it the biggest advertising agency in the world-the advertising platform of choice for millions of businesses.
+- 1. This year marks the 50th anniversary of the Fair Housing Act ("FHA"), a statute intended to end discrimination in housing markets throughout the United States.
+For decades, the FHA has prohibited both publishers and advertisers from "targeting" ads based on sex, family status, disability, national origin, and other protected characteristics. - 2.
+Given this milestone, it is all the more egregious and shocking that Defendant Facebook continues to create content for landlords and real estate brokers to bar families with children, women, and others from receiving rental and sales ads for housing.
+Facebook has engaged in discrimination by design-stripping data from its users and using it to create discriminatory advertising content: a pre-populated list of demographics, behaviors, and interests from which housing advertisers select in order to exclude certain home seekers from ever seeing their ads. - 3.
+Housing advertising has of course changed in the last fifty years, moving beyond billboards, "for rent" signs, and classifieds in the newspaper, to online advertising.
+Facebook's ability to customize an online audience for advertisements based on its vast trove of user data has made it the biggest advertising agency in the world-the platform of choice for millions of businesses.
 But Facebook has abused its enormous power.

-4. Over the past months, Plaintiffs, four nonprofit organizations with the common mission of eliminating housing discrimination and promoting residential integration, investigated Facebook's conduct.
+- 4. Over the past months, Plaintiffs, four nonprofit organizations with the common mission of eliminating housing discrimination and promoting residential integration, investigated Facebook's conduct.
 Plaintiffs created dozens of housing advertisements and completed Facebook's full ad submission and review process.
-Plaintiffs' investigations in New York, Washington D.C., Miami, and San Antonio confirm that Facebook first provides the option for advertisers to exclude families with children and women from receiving advertisements, as well as users with interests based on disability and national origin.
-Then Facebook approves and permits advertisers to publish these ads in a discriminatory manner without consumers ever knowing they have been excluded.

-5. Discriminatory advertising is just as damaging as discrimination at the point of rental or sale.
+Plaintiffs' investigations in New York, Washington, D.C., Miami, and San Antonio confirm that Facebook first provides the option for advertisers to exclude families with children and women from receiving advertisements, as well as users with interests based on disability and national origin.
+Then Facebook approves the ads and permits advertisers to publish these ads in a discriminatory manner without consumers ever knowing they have been excluded. - 5.
+Discriminatory advertising is just as damaging as discrimination at the point of rental or sale.
 If women with school-age children are categorically excluded from the Facebook advertising audience for a rental apartment in a community with high-performing schools and other amenities, they are effectively denied access to that housing opportunity.
 Facebook and its advertisers have made the ad invisible to them.
-At the same time, Facebook's ad platform can further that same landlord's illegal efforts to maintain a segregated, adults-only rental complex.
+At the same time, Facebook's ad platform can further landlords' illegal efforts to maintain a segregated, adults-only rental complex.
 Whereas in the past, the excluded group might see the "for rent" sign or newspaper classified ad because the ads were located in a public forum, the stealth nature of Facebook's technology hides housing ads from entire groups of people.
 Facebook's algorithms can ensure exclusion and deny access to housing.
-As technology develops, Facebook's precise ability to target groups and promote discrimination will surely only grow.
+Facebook's ability to target groups and promote discrimination so precisely will surely only improve as the company continues to refine its technology.

-6. Even before Plaintiffs conducted their most recent investigations, Facebook was on notice for more than a year-from Plaintiffs and media reports (including by ProPublica)-that its advertising platform violated fair housing laws.

-7. As Facebook significantly increases its presence in housing advertising and the housing marketplace,1 it must first end its discriminatory advertising practices.
+- 6. Even before Plaintiffs conducted their most recent investigations, Facebook was on notice for more than a year-from Plaintiffs and media reports (including by ProPublica)-that its advertising platform violated fair housing laws. - 7.
+As Facebook significantly increases its presence in housing advertising and the housing marketplace, it must first end its discriminatory advertising practices.